Save and make money while studying abroad

 How to earn money while studying abroad

-The greatest benefit of being a freelancer is the flexibility, it allows you to work according to your schedule, but it also helps you get some real work experience under your belt before you've graduated.
-You can also earn a small income while you study.
+The greatest benefit of being a freelancer is the flexibility, it allows you to work according to your schedule, and also helps you get some real world work experience under your belt before you graduate.
+This way, you can also earn a small income while you study.

 Before you get started, make sure you check out the local laws on working for yourself as this can differ from country to country.
 The next step is to set up profiles on platforms like Upwork or PeoplePerHour which connect freelancers to just about anyone who needs help with a project!